ldclakmal/ballerina-security/README.md

 ## Scenarios

-This section demonstrates the real-world scenarios which has authentication and authorization requirements and how that can be supported with Ballerina.
+This section demonstrates the real-world scenarios which have authentication and authorization requirements and how that can be supported with Ballerina.
 Refer to the [scenarios](./scenarios).

 ## Guides & Documentations